 Court case against Ecclestone over F1 sale starts

-LONDON (AP) — Two days after Sebastian Vettel won his fourth Formula One title, the spotlight shifted to London’s High Court and the latest case that leaves the motorsports series’ boss Bernie Ecclestone’s future in doubt.
+LONDON (AP) — Two days after Sebastian Vettel’s fourth title triumph, the Formula One spotlight shifted to London’s High Court on Tuesday with the latest case to leave F1 boss Bernie Ecclestone with an uncertain future.

-The longtime commercial head of F1 is already under investigation in Germany over an alleged payment of $44 million relating to the sale of the racing series in 2006.
+The longtime commercial head of F1 is already under investigation in Germany over an alleged payment of $44 million relating to the sale of the motorsport series in 2006.

 A German court won’t say until next year whether the 83-year-old Ecclestone will stand trial on charges of bribery and incitement to breach of trust.